scrapinghub/scrapy-poet/docs/intro/pitfalls.rst

 .. tip::

-    Note that the pitfalls discussed in this section isn't applicable to Scrapy >= 2.8 when :class:`scrapy.Request <scrapy.http.Request>`'s
+    Note that the pitfalls discussed in this section aren't applicable to Scrapy >= 2.8 when :class:`scrapy.Request <scrapy.http.Request>`'s
     callback value uses the new :func:`scrapy.http.request.NO_CALLBACK`.